Skip to content

 The teacher does the work because of an external reward or to avoid an external punishment.
 Pay, promotion, recognition, the threat of dismissal.

 Both kinds of motivation are real.
 Both have their place.
-But the research is clear that intrinsic motivation produces better, more sustainable work than extrinsic.
+Studies on intrinsic motivation consistently find that it produces more sustainable work than extrinsic motivation alone.

 A teacher who teaches because she loves teaching keeps going through difficult years.
 A teacher who teaches for the pay does the minimum to keep the pay.
 The first kind is what a school wants to develop and protect.

 A school principal notices that two teachers with similar qualifications and pay produce very different work: one is engaged and creative, the other is just meeting the minimum.
-Which dimension of motivation differentiates them, in the handout's terms?
+Which dimension of motivation differentiates them?

 What a school head can do